superogira/ATS_MINI/README.md

 ### Information
-The pdf document in zip file contained in the FIRMWARE folder provides additional information.
+The pdf document in the zip file contained in the FIRMWARE folder provides additional information.